Cinco de Mayo Activities for Spanish Class

 Cinco de Mayo Activities & Resources

 - Learn about La Batalla de Puebla.
-I’ve gathered lots of videos, infographs, and links.
+I’ve gathered lots of videos, infographs, and links below.
 Remember that the history of the Battle is complicated (as history always is).

 - Choose to highlight authentic Mexican culture in general.
 If you do this, you can study how Cinco de Mayo was latched onto by Chicano activists in the 60’s, and has become a time to celebrate Mexican heritage (or even Latino in general).
 Below you’ll find links for culture-rich crafts, art, music, and activities.